Quick Tip: Universal Links opening Safari in iOS13

 That way, domains relevant to your country are run first.
 For example, if I am in England, .co.uk domains will be processed immediately, and the rest (such as those from China, France, etc.) will be processed later.

-The domains put in background will be processed (some hour, some day)
+The domains put in the background will be processed (some hour, some day)

-When your domain is placed to be processed in the background, iOS will process when possible.
+When your domain is placed to be processed in the background, iOS will process it when possible.

 The time it will run can vary depending on many OS variables and available resources, such as network availability, battery, processing time, etc. Another important point is the number of applications that the user has installed, and the number of applinks that those applications have to be processed.